 Fast Fault Current Injection

 Fast Fault Current injection is necessary to support the Total System during a fault on the Transmission System.
 The design of Fast Fault Current injection is tailored to this, and does not relate directly to faults on the Distribution Network, not least as these will tend to have longer clearing times than those of the Transmission System for which Fast Fault Current injection is designed.
 In this Section 13.6 the faults referred to are Transmission System faults which clear within 140 ms and which will seen in the Distribution Network as a voltage depression.
+For this section 13.6 voltage and current quantities are assumed to be positive phase sequence values.

 Each Power Park Module shall be required to satisfy the following requirements.

-For any balanced or unbalanced fault on the Transmission System which results in the voltage at the Connection Point falling below 0.9 pu each Power Park Module shall
+For any balanced fault on the Transmission System which results in the voltage at the Connection Point falling below 0.9 pu (ie outside of the normal operation areas as shown in Figure 13.14) each Power Park Module shall unless otherwise agreed with the DNO, be required to inject reactive current IR that lies above the heavy black line shown in Figure 13.14.